dyhes/zulip/templates/zerver/help/edit-a-bot.md

 # Edit a bot

-Zulip lets you edit the properties of any bot for which you are the owner.
+Aloha lets you edit the properties of any bot for which you are the owner.
 Organization [administrators](/help/roles-and-permissions) can also edit any active bot in the organization.